-In a large container that can submerse 3-4 pounds of meat combine

-Mix the ingredients until they dissolve into the water.
+In a large container that can submerse 3-4 pounds of meat plus the liquid, mix the ingredients until they dissolve into the water.

 Add the chicken and cover with a plate to make sure it is totally submerged.
 Put in the fridge for 2-4 hours.

-Remove meat 30 minutes before cooking.
+Remove meat 30 minutes before cooking

 I recommend a rub.
 I make it in a big batch and use it all of the time.
 It can be used on all types of meat.
 Michael Symon taught me all about rubs and here is my take on it.

-Make as little or as much as you would like:
+Make as little or as much as you would like.